maybeanerd/iu-tech-talk/README.md

-# Welcome to my talk on the iu.tech 2024!
+# Welcome to my talk "Abusing ActivityPub to federate game servers"

 This talk focuses on the following repository: https://github.com/maybeanerd/selfhosted-api-trader-game